kneetu/AI-ML/README.md

 - Based on above data, DecisionTreeClassifier is the best model for this data.
 - According to the analysis the factors that affect the decision are:
-   #   Column             Non-Null Count  Dtype
+ ID     Column             Non-Null Count  Dtype
 ---  ------             --------------  -----
  0   contact_telephone  39180 non-null  uint8
  1   month_aug          39180 non-null  uint8